 Barj S. Dhahan is a graduate from the University of British Columbia and Regent College.
 He is the founder/chief executive officer of Sandhurst Group of Companies specializing in real estate development, petroleum retail and distribution, and food service operations.

-Through Barj’s networking, community connectivity and fund-raising efforts, sanitary and water works, lane paving and solar lighting projects have been completed in the villages of Daulatpur and Dhahan in Shaheed Bhagat Singh District, Punjab.
+Through Barj’s networking, community connectivity, and fundraising efforts, sanitary and waterworks, lane paving and solar lighting projects have been completed in the villages of Daulatpur and Dhahan in Shaheed Bhagat Singh District, Punjab.
 Funding for these projects came from Canadians and local village communities on matching grants from the State of Punjab.
-These two projects have costed nearly $ 1 million Canadian in addition to valuable in-kind contributions.
+These two projects have cost nearly $ 1 million Canadian in addition to valuable in-kind contributions.

 Barj has been a passionate advocate for greater bilateral collaborations between India and Canada.
-This has led to the establishment and funding of two major centres in Canada – the Canada-India Centre for Excellence (CICE) in Science, Trade, Technology and Public Policy, Carleton University, Ottawa (https://carleton.ca/india/) and the Canada India Research Centre of Excellence (IC-IMPACTS), University of British Columbia (https://ic-impacts.com/).
-The annual Dhahan Lecture is a signature event at Carleton University facilitating dialogue on Canada India relations with highly influential leaders such as Dr. A.P.J.
+This has led to the establishment and funding of two major centres in Canada – the Canada-India Centre for Excellence (CICE) in Science, Trade, Technology and Public Policy, Carleton University, Ottawa (carleton.ca/india) and the Canada India Research Centre of Excellence (IC-IMPACTS), University of British Columbia (ic-impacts.com).
+The annual Dhahan Lecture is a signature event at Carleton University facilitating dialogue on Canada-India relations with highly influential leaders such as Dr. A.P.J.
 Abdul Kalam (former president of India), Dr. Montek Singh Ahluwalia (former co-chair of the Planning Commission of India), Mr. Shekhar Gupta (Journalist), and Ms. Chanda Kochar (Managing Director and CEO of ICICI).
-Barj continues to serve as a founding donor and member of the Governing Council at CICE and as director of the Board of IC-IMPACTS.
+Barj continues to serve as a founding donor and member of the Governing Council at CICE and as Board Chair of IC-IMPACTS.